MarcinKilarski/Website-Audit/seo.md

 In February 2016, Google updated its Webmaster Guidelines and added a recommendation for you, as a site owner, to include on your websites a human-readable site map.
 This should list all of the important pages on your site, which provides an alternative means for visitors to find what they're looking for.
 Having this on your site may help you improve your ranking in Google.

 The sitemap should list pages grouped together in a logical way.
 When the number of links is higher than 100, it is recommended to break them down into multiple pages.
-The link to that sitemap should be easily accessible, and we recommend placing it in your website’s footer.
+The link to that sitemap should be easily accessible, and we recommend placing it in your website's footer.

 ### 4.14.
 Image Pages